Navid200/xDrip/docs/Nightscout/FreeDNS_Min_Login.md

 Click on "Extend your account".

 Access the subdomains page to confirm that your hostname is active again.
 [Restart the server](./Restart.md).
+Id the hostname is active and you restart the server, the hostname will be mapped to the ip address and Nightscout will resume operation again.